nwant/salesforce-security-api/README.md

 ### API Endpoints

-#### GET /security-schema
+#### GET /security-schema[/:userId]

-Retrieves the security schema for the authenticated user.
+Retrieves the security schema for a Salesforce user.
+If no user ID is provided, returns permissions for the authenticated user.

+**Parameters:**
+- `userId` (optional): The Salesforce User ID to retrieve permissions for

 **Response Format:**
 ```json